How Is Income-Based Repayment Calculated?

 The Takeaway

-There are four income-driven repayment plans for federal student loan holders, including IBR, ICR, PAYE, and SAVE.
-No new PAYE enrollments will occur after July 1, 2024, although current PAYE enrollees can remain on the plan after that date.
+There are now two income-driven repayment plans for federal student loan holders, IBR and SAVE.
+The PAYE and Income-Contingent Repayment plans stopped accepting new borrowers as of July 1, 2024, although current enrollees can remain on the plan after that date.

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.